 Dad may not need another necktie, but he won’t mind seeing this cookie draped over his after-dinner coffee.
 Get the recipe from Semi Sweet Designs.

-Edible Fudge Rocks
+Fudge Rocks (You can eat!)

 Flecks of chocolate cookie crumbs give this white chocolate fudge a geological look.
 Take advantage of the optical illusion to tell Dad how much he “rocks.”
 Get the recipe from Hungry Happenings.

 With the right baking pan, these cream-filled cakes are a breeze.
 Finish them off with Father’s Day wrapping celebrating your “#1” dad.
 Get the recipe and printable wrappers from Living Locurto.